amjcurtis/data-structures-and-algorithms/README.md

 26. [Challenge: Depth-First Tree Traversal Using a Stack](data-structures/BinaryTree)

-27. GOAL - Shortest path traversal between two nodes in a graph
+27. GOAL - Shortest path between two nodes in a graph

 28. GOAL - Winner of Tic Tac Toe